-In this post, I will show you how to reduce boilerplate code while logging in Java applications using Project Lombok @Slf4j annotation with an example.
+In this post, I will show you how to reduce boilerplate code while logging in to Java applications using Project Lombok @Slf4j annotation with an example.

 Project Lombok Maven

-- Create a simple maven project using - How to Create a Simple Maven Project in Eclipse article.
+- Create a simple maven project using the - How to Create a Simple Maven Project in Eclipse article.

 - Add the below dependency in your maven project pom.xml file: